slightlyoff/cassowary.js/README.md

 inputs.
 When the inputs or constraints change, Cassowary is particularly efficient at computing a new answer quickly based on the last-known solution.
-These properties together make it ideal for use in layout systems -- indeed, it's the algorithm at the center of Apple's new automatic layout system for Cocoa.
+These properties together make it ideal for use in layout systems -- indeed, it's the algorithm at the center of Apple's new [Auto Layout system for iOS & OS X](https://developer.apple.com/library/ios/documentation/userexperience/conceptual/AutolayoutPG/Introduction/Introduction.html).

 This repo hosts an improved version of [Greg Badros's port](http://www.badros.com/greg/cassowary/js/quaddemo.html "JS Quad Demo") of